 Sites that provide translation services, including both user input and URL translations.
 These sites can also allow users to circumvent filtering as the target page's content is presented within the context of the translator's URL.

-Sales, reviews, descriptions of or instructions regarding weapons and their use.
+Sites that handle sales or offer reviews, descriptions of, or instructions regarding weapons, armor, and bulletproof vests, and their use.